jbfriedrich/jason.re/content/posts/2023-07-30-more-curiosity.md

 I am well aware of the irony, as I am doing the same right now, writing a petty little post in my part of the Internet.
 But I am so very tired, and I am so fed up with all these always ever present tiny outbursts of outrage about every fucking thing – just because our lives got so fucking meaningless and uneventful that we became addicted to it.

-"Be curious, not judgemental!"

-We all would be smart to remember these wise words a bit more often, don't you think?
+Like Ted Lasso said: "[Be curious, not judgemental!](https://www.youtube.com/watch?v=5x0PzUoJS-U)".
+We all would be smart to remember these words a bit more often.
+I dare you all to be much more curious and far less fucking judgemental!